Are you undecided about your major? The Office of Career Development can help!

 The first thing to remember before heading down the road to choosing a major is that no one road is the same for every person.
 Chattahoochee Tech does not offer “undecided” as a major, and students must select a major offered by Chattahoochee Tech when applying.

-NOTE: Non-CTC Students can contact Career Services for assistance with accessing Virtual Job Shadow.
+- Note: Non-CTC Students can contact the Office of Career Development for assistance with accessing Virtual Job Shadow.

 - CTC Career Guide